 Profit and Risk.
-The political movement towards free trade throughout the world, coupled with declining farm program supports, is expected to lead to greater price volatility.
+The political movement towards free trade throughout the world, coupled with changing farm program supports, will lead to greater price volatility.
 These changes will necessitate a renewed emphasis on marketing skills.
 Producers who understand market forces and alternative marketing techniques will have a clear advantage in the future.